UBS boss seeks board backing for overhaul

 He initially indicated he would only stay in the job for a couple of years to get the bank back on its feet but suggested recently that he could stick around at least until former Bundesbank boss Axel Weber takes over as chairman in 2013.

-The Tages-Anzeiger newspaper reported on Tuesday that one option under discussion was that Chairman Kaspar Villiger could hand over to Weber a year earlier than planned.
+The Tages-Anzeiger reported that one option under discussion was that Chairman Kaspar Villiger could hand over to Weber a year earlier than planned.

 Meanwhile Sergio Ermotti, the former deputy boss of UniCredit (CRDI.MI) who joined UBS as Europe, Middle East and Africa chief in April, could be given new responsibilities as he is groomed as a potential successor to Gruebel.

-Singapore's GIC said on Monday the losses on its stake in UBS were offset by good investment decisions, which had helped its portfolio rebound to a level seen prior to the global financial crisis.
+Singapore's GIC said on Monday the losses on its investment in UBS were offset by good investment decisions, which had helped its portfolio rebound to a level seen prior to the global financial crisis, but did not comment on the latest loss.

-The stake was worth around 2.5 billion francs, which means the sovereign wealth fund has lost about 77 percent of its 11 billion franc investment in UBS made at the end of 2007, excluding dividends, according to Reuters calculations.
+The stake was worth around 2.5 billion francs (1.8 billion pounds), which means the sovereign wealth fund has lost about 77 percent of its 11 billion franc investment in UBS made at the end of 2007, excluding dividends, according to Reuters calculations.

-Shares in UBS were down 0.5 percent at 1112 GMT, compared to a 0.5 percent rise on the European banking index .SX7P.

-(Additional reporting by Rachel Armstrong, Michael Flaherty, Eveline Danubrata and Charmian Kok in Singapore; Writing by Sophie Walker, Editing by Alexander Smith)